Sapphire-One/SimpleUpload/README.md

 Simple PHP uploader used for Anilist Content

 # Config
-## Set save directory for your uploads!
+## Set save directory for your uploads
 Example:
 ```
 $target_dir = "/home/public_html/images/";
 ```

-## Set your upload password to stop your upload system from being abused!
+## Set your upload password to stop your upload system from being abused
 Example:
 ```
 $upload_password = "MySuperSecretPassword";
 ```

-## Set your web server protocal;
+## Set your web server protocal
 Default:
 ```
 $protocall = "https://"